varunvasudeva1/ollama-server-docs/README.md

 ### `ssh`
 - If you encounter an issue using `ssh-copy-id` to set up passwordless SSH, try running `ssh-keygen -t rsa` on the client before running `ssh-copy-id`.
 This generates the RSA key pair that `ssh-copy-id` needs to copy to the server.

+### Open WebUI
+- If you encounter `Ollama: llama runner process has terminated: signal: killed`, check your `Advanced Parameters`, under `Settings > General > Advanced Parameters`.
+For me, bumping the context length past what certain models could handle was breaking the `ollama` server.
+Leave it to the default (or higher, but make sure it's still under the limit for the model you're using) to fix this issue.

 ### OpenedAI Speech
 - If you encounter `docker: Error response from daemon: Unknown runtime specified nvidia.` when running `docker compose up -d`, ensure that you have `nvidia-container-toolkit` installed (this was previously `nvidia-docker2`, which is now deprecated).
 If not, installation instructions can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 Make sure to reboot the server after installing the toolkit.
 If you still encounter issues, ensure that your system has a valid CUDA installation by running `nvcc --version`.
+- If `nvcc --version` doesn't return a valid response despite following Nvidia's installation guide, the issue is likely that CUDA is not in your PATH variable.
+    Run the following command to edit your `.bashrc` file:
+    ```
+    sudo nano /home/(username)/.bashrc
+    ```
+    > Replace `(username)` with your username.
+    Add the following to your `.bashrc` file:
+    ```
+    export PATH="/usr/local/(cuda_version)/bin:$PATH"
+    export LD_LIBRARY_PATH="/usr/local/(cuda_version)/lib64:$LD_LIBRARY_PATH"
+    ```
+    > Replace `(cuda_version)` with your installation's version.
+If you're unsure of which version, run `ls /usr/local` to find the CUDA directory.
+It is the directory with the `cuda` prefix, followed by the version number.

+    Save and exit the file, then run `source /home/(username)/.bashrc` to apply the changes (or close the current terminal and open a new one).
+Run `nvcc --version` again to verify that CUDA is now in your PATH.
+You should see something like the following:
+    ```
+    nvcc: NVIDIA (R) Cuda compiler driver
+    Copyright (c) 2005-2024 NVIDIA Corporation
+    Built on Thu_Mar_28_02:18:24_PDT_2024
+    Cuda compilation tools, release 12.4, V12.4.131
+    Build cuda_12.4.r12.4/compiler.34097967_0
+    ```
+    If you see this, CUDA is now in your PATH and you can run `docker compose up -d` again.
+- If you run into a `VoiceNotFoundError`, you may either need to download the voices again or the voices may not be compatible with the model you're using.
+Make sure to check your `speech.env` file to ensure that the `PRELOAD_MODEL` and `CLI_COMMAND` lines are configured correctly.

 ## Monitoring